back

 When the user taps an app's icon, the task for that app comes to the foreground.
 If there is no task for the app, a new task is created and the app's main activity is opened as the root activity of the stack.
 When an activity starts another activity, the new activity is added to the top of the stack and focused.
 The previous activity remains in the stack, but is stopped.

 When the user performs a back operation, the current activity is removed from the top of the stack and destroyed.
-The previous activity continues and the previous state of the user interface is restored.
-Activities in the stack are never reorganised, they are only added to or removed from the stack as they are started and closed by the user with the Back button or gesture.
+The previous activity continues, and the previous state of the user interface is restored.
+Activities in the stack are never reorganized; they are only added to or removed from the stack as they are started and closed by the user with the Back button or gesture.

 Tasks and the Back Stack

 Task Hijacking is a vulnerability that affects applications running on Android devices with Task Control features due to misconfiguration in the AndroidManifest.xml file.
-This allows attackers/malware to hijack legitimate applications and steal user's data and perform a series of attacks such as
+This allows attackers/malware to hijack legitimate applications and steal user data, performing a series of attacks such as:

 package com.example.taskinjection;